Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Brette's Answer: He can agree to sole custody for the mother with no visitation.
 He cannot change the fact that he is the child's legal father.
 Termination of parental rights happens only in extreme circumstances.
 Good luck.

 Jennifer's Question: My son's father and I live in two separate states, and he wants to relinquish his parental rights to be rid of child support.
-He has nothing to do with the child and I want him to give up his rights, but I don't know what to do.
+He has nothing to do with the child and I want him to give up his rights.
 He told me that either I find a way to get this done or he is going to fight for custody so he doesn't have to pay child support.
 My question is how do we go about this?

 Brette's Answer: I have to tell you that I am disturbed by this scenario.
 This man is your child's father and will always be.
 Growing up without a father is a difficult thing for any child.
 Why would you be willing to let this man walk away from your child?
 You might not like him or have a good relationship with him, but you can't change the fact that you created a baby with this man who is now part of both of you.